Skip to content

 The HeatPumpStrategy parameters can be set as follows:

 • min_temp_C: (default=50); minimum temperature of the HP storage.
-If the temperature drops below this point, the HP buys energy at any cost
+If the temperature drops below this point, the HP buys energy at any cost;

 • max_temp_C: (default=60); maximum temperature of the HP storage.
-If the temperature rises above this point, the HP does not buy any energy.
+If the temperature rises above this point, the HP does not buy any energy;

-• initial_temp_C: (default=50); initial temperature of the HP storage
+• initial_temp_C: (default=50); initial temperature of the HP storage at the beginning of the simulation;

 • external_temp_C_profile: (mandatory user input); external temperature that influences the efficiency of the HP.
-If this parameter is selected, the external temperature is constant for the whole simulation run
+If this parameter is selected, the external temperature is constant for the whole simulation run;

 • source_type: set how the heat exchange is conducted, either via air or water/ground, as it determines the COP calculation;

 • order_updater_parameters: of type HeatPumpOrderUpdaterParameters.
-A template configuration can be seen below.
+A template configuration can be seen below

 Heat Pump Price Strategy Configuration